Cairngorm Gliding Club

 -

-Keep in contact with Feshie Base for cloud base, wind and weather reports.
+Keep in contact with Feshie Base for weather information.

 -